Teacher(s)

 The assessment is based on a an oral examination in English ; students are assessed on the structure and contents of the answer, but not on the quality of their English.

-As far as the examination is concerned, the student draws one question at random (generally linking international and European tax concepts) and prepares them by having the normative texts available.
+As far as the examination is concerned, the student draws one or two questions at random (generally linking international and European tax concepts) and prepares them by having the normative texts available.
 He/she then presents his answer: What is the question, What is the context, What is the problem, What is the rule?
 She/He is ready to explain what each of the terms in the legal text in question means.

 In the month before the end of the course, the student may submit a request, by e-mail, to the instructor for permission to present the exam in French; this is not encouraged, as experience shows that it is very difficult to discuss in French issues that have been presented in English during the class.